 Tartine Bakery & Cafe (600 Guerrero St b/t 19th St & 18th St)

 Oh, the dilemma!
-Going to one of the best bakeries in town it tortures, you want to eat absolutely everything!
+Going to one of the best bakeries in town it tortures you, you want to eat absolutely everything!
 Stick to your mission of seeking out grilled cheese and steer clear of the pastries!
 Think you are on easy street now?
-There are nearly a dozen grilled cheese choices, like sheep’s milk cheese with quince jam to Pecorino with crushed almonds and olive oil, oh yes!
+There are nearly a dozen grilled cheese choices, like sheep's milk cheese with quince jam to Pecorino with crushed almonds and olive oil, oh yes!
 But my recommendation is the simple ham and Gruyere sandwich with Dijon.
 Finish it all and you reward yourself with the banana creme tart!

 Mission Cheese (736 Valencia St)

 What I like about Mission Cheese is, like Cowgirl Creamery, they celebrate American cheese.
 Don't get me wrong, I love cheese from all over the world, but American cheeses are really under-valued and I want to support the efforts to teach Americans and more than cheese is more than Kraft slices!
 All the sandwiches are delicious but the one I crave is the ‘Chedd or Alive' with two kinds of cheddar cheese, Cabot and Vella along with an apple and ale chutney on the house levain bread.

 Straw (203 Octavia Blvd)